Revisiting Q-ball Interactions with Matters: Scattering of Quarks

-We can consider the opposite helicity for the incoming quark, namely its spinor satisfying $(\mathbbm{1}-\sigma^3) e^{i\theta \frac{\sigma^2}{2}} A_+ = 0$.
-We obtain the similar result even for this case: the right-handed quark is completely reflected as the left-handed anti-quark when the incoming quark enters the Q-ball at normal incidence.
-We discuss this case in detail in \cref{app:mc_wf}.

 We may consider the case where the left-handed incoming quark with the energy of $E - 2 \omega < 0$.
-Since the energy of the reflected quark and the transmitted quark should be positive, the momentum assignment for the quarks, \cref{eq:p_assign1}, for the case of normal incident ($\theta = \theta' = 0$) should be changed as follows.
+Since the energy of the reflected quark and the transmitted quark should be positive, the momentum assignment to the quarks, \cref{eq:p_assign1}, in the case of normal incident should be changed as follows.

 and same as \cref{eq:p_assign1} with $\theta = \theta' = 0$ for other quarks.
 In this case, the positive-frequency solution for $B_-$ matches to the negative-frequency solution of the incoming quark $A_-$ to satisfy the matching conditions at $x$ for any time.
 We get the constant spinor $B_-$ in the large $R$ limit as follows.